-It may come as a surprise to many, but I’m actually a massive introvert.
+It may come as a surprise to many of you, but I’m actually a massive introvert.

-It’s something I’ve always experienced, but it’s not something I’ve always known.
-In fact, I’d had a lot of travels under my belt before I’d even realised I was introverted.
+It’s something I’ve always experienced, but it’s not something I’ve always known or understood.
+In fact, I had done a lot of travelling before I even realised I was introverted.

 Large group tours?
 Terrifying.
 Bustling hostel common rooms?
 Scary.
 Meeting new people?
 Extremely difficult.